aai-institute/lakefs-spec/docs/guides/integrations.md

 PyArrow `read_*` and `write_*` functions take an explicit `filesystem` parameter, which accepts any `fsspec` file system, such as the `LakeFSFileSystem` provided by this library.

-The following example code illustrates the use of `lakefs-spec` with PyArrow, reading a Parquet file and writing it back to a lakeFS repository as a partitioned dataset in the context of a [transaction](transactions.md):
+The following example code illustrates the use of `lakefs-spec` with PyArrow, reading a Parquet file and writing it back to a lakeFS repository as a partitioned CSV dataset in the context of a [transaction](transactions.md):

 ```python hl_lines="12 17"
 import pyarrow as pa